simongravelle/nmrformd/docs/source/tutorials/bulk-water.rst

 ..  container:: justify

-    Note that the intra_molecular contribution is always noisier than the inter_molecular, which is why more atoms were included in the analysis.
+    Note that the intra_molecular contribution is always more noisy than the inter_molecular, which is why more atoms were included in the analysis.
     We can plot both intra-molecular and inter-molecular contributions separately: